Terrain

 This section provides a grid to override properties for each of the 7 terrain layers (4 Splat Layers and 3 Dynamic Layers).
 This allows you to adjust the look of each material without creating new textures.

-• Layer Tint - A color multiplier applied to each base layer’s albedo.
+| Layer Tint | A color multiplier for each layer’s albedo. |

 Terraform Terrain (Single Layer) Shader